 It maintains a solid structure while allowing for a great deal of flexibility, so it can represent virtually any segment you operate in and your unique strategy.
 And of course, if it matches your company branding and includes your logo, your team will be even more impressed.

 If you’re just getting started with your strategy mapping initiative and are looking for some templates and examples, you’re in the right spot!
-Within this article, we’re highlighting six strategy map examples—two in the for-profit area, two in the healthcare field, one for nonprofits, and one for local governments —so you can see how different strategies can be well-represented.
+Within this article, we’re highlighting seven strategy map examples—two in the for-profit area, two in the healthcare field, one for nonprofits, and two for local governments—to show how different strategies can be well-represented.
 We also offer some tips on what to do with your strategy map once it’s complete.
 (In our view, there’s nothing worse than an underutilized strategy map!)